awsdocs/aws-cloud9-user-guide/doc_source/sample-java.md

 +  **You must have an existing AWS Cloud9 EC2 development environment\.** This sample assumes you already have an EC2 environment that is connected to an Amazon EC2 instance running Amazon Linux or Ubuntu Server\.
 If you have a different type of environment or operating system, you might need to adapt this sample's instructions to set up related tools\.
 See [Creating an environment in AWS Cloud9](create-environment.md) for details\.
 +  **You have the AWS Cloud9 IDE for the existing environment already open\.** When you open an environment, AWS Cloud9 opens the IDE for that environment in your web browser\.
 See [Opening an environment in AWS Cloud9](open-environment.md) for details\.

-## Step 1: Install Required Tools<a name="sample-java-install"></a>
+## Step 1: Install required tools<a name="sample-java-install"></a>

 In this step, you install a set of Java development tools in your AWS Cloud9 development environment\.
-If you already have a set of Java development tools such as the Oracle JDK or OpenJDK installed in your environment, you can skip ahead to [Step 2: Add Code](#sample-java-code)\.
+If you already have a set of Java development tools such as the Oracle JDK or OpenJDK installed in your environment, you can skip ahead to [Step 2: Add code](#sample-java-code)\.
 This sample was developed with OpenJDK 8, which you can install in your environment by completing the following procedure\.

 1. Confirm whether OpenJDK 8 is already installed\.
 To do this, in a terminal session in the AWS Cloud9 IDE, run the command line version of the Java runner with the ** `-version` ** option\. \(To start a new terminal session, on the menu bar, choose **Window**, **New Terminal**\.\)